coveooss/fantastic-embeddings-sigir-2020/README.md

 * a `json` file, structured as list of lists.
-Each list contains a cross-shop session, that is, a shopping session initiated on *Shop A* and terminated on *Shop B*; items in each list are ordered chronologically, and they all have the syntax `SHOP1_SKU41`, that is an identifier of the shop (hashed) first, followed by `_` and an hashed identifier of the product the shopper interacted with.
+Each list contains a cross-shop session, that is, a shopping session initiated on *Shop A* and terminated on *Shop B*; items in each list are ordered chronologically, and they all have the syntax `SHOP1_SKU41`, that is an identifier of the shop (hashed) first, followed by `_` and a hashed identifier of the product the shopper interacted with.
 A sample
 `json` file is provided in this repo: cross-shop session `["SHOP1_SKU21", "SHOP1_SKU32", "SHOP2_SKU13"]` means that an anonymous shopper interacted with products `21` and `32` on the first shop, then browsed to the second shop and interacted with `13`.
 Please remember that each shop has a different identifier policy, which makes the aligning problem interesting.
 The cross-shop dataset contains a total